StackOps/python-automationclient/README.rst

-        device-power-off    Power off a specific device in the pool. device-power-on     Power on a specific device in the pool. device-reboot       Reboot a specific device in the pool. device-show         Show details about a device.
+        device-power-off    Power off a specific device in the pool. device-power-on     Power on a specific device in the pool. device-reboot       Reboot a specific device in the pool. device-replace      Replaces a node in a zone by a specific device in the pool.
+        device-show         Show details about a device.
         device-shutdown     Shutdown a specific device in the pool. device-soft-reboot  Soft reboot a specific device in the pool.